w3f/Grants-Program/applications/grantmaster.md

 - Crawler: I will provide an efficient crawler that is resilient to failure and fetches the data from GitHub that is neccessary for the scope of this project.
 - API: I will provide a comprehensive and efficient API.
-- UI/UX components: Detailed designs can be found [here](#wireframes) for Grants Page, Grant Details, Teams, Deliveries, and Stats.
+- UI/UX components: Detailed designs can be found [here](#wireframes) for Grants Page, Grant Details, Teams, and Stats.
 - Tech Stack: The web app will use a React (TypeScript) frontend that comes in [ant design](https://ant.design/docs/react/introduce), Node.js (TypeScript) crawler, Node.js (TypeScript) REST API and a MongoDB database.
 I'll use Mongoose to enforce the [db schema](#db-schema).
 For GitHub interaction, I'll use GitHub's REST API.

 #### DB Schema